NNSynth: Neural Network Guided Abstraction-Based Controller Synthesis for Stochastic Systems: Results

 \section{Results}

 We implemented NNSynth in Python and evaluated its performance on a Macbook Pro 15 with 32 GB RAM and Intel Core i9 2.4-GHz CPU.
 To compare with existing tools, we run all experiments on a single CPU core without using GPUs to accelerate neural network training.
-We show scalability of NNSynth through case studies in subsection~\ref{subsec:benchmarks}, and provide further numerical insights in subsection~\ref{subsec:insights}.